nostradomus/LabTools_Analogue-input-slider-panel/README.md

 ### µ-Controller code

 The demo/test software has been written in the free [Arduino IDE](https://www.arduino.cc/en/Main/Software), or as [sourcecode](https://github.com/arduino/Arduino/).
-No specific (or non-standard) libraries are required for this project.

-`...on the way...`
+These examples are using the servo library, which is included in the [Arduino IDE software](https://www.arduino.cc/en/Main/Software), and [Adafruit's Neopixel library](https://github.com/adafruit/Adafruit_NeoPixel).
+All sketches can be found in the [source-folder](source/).

 #### Application example 1 : Robot-arm servo calibration